sharof17/UFOs/README.md

 # UFOs
 ## Overview of the analysis
-The purpose of the project is to build a dynamic webpage tthat accepts user inputs and adjusts accordingly to display information about UFOs sightings.
+The purpose of the project is to build a dynamic webpage that accepts user inputs and adjusts accordingly to display information about UFOs sightings.

 ## Results
 The webpage [UFO sightings](https://sharof17.github.io/UFOs/index.html) was created.
 The index page of the webpage looks as follows: